rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 Use the "Custom query" (PromQL) interface to run queries for your services.
 Enter "duration" and ENTER you will get a list of all available values...

-Following metric names will be created:
+The following metric names will be created:

+- calls
 Type: counter

 Description: counts the total number of spans, including error spans.
 Call counts are differentiated from errors via the status_code label.
 Errors are identified as any time series with the label status_code = "STATUS_CODE_ERROR".

-- calls

-Type: histogram

-Description: a histogram of span latencies.
-Under the hood, Prometheus histograms will create a number of time series:

 - duration_count: The total number of data points across all buckets in the histogram.
 - duration_sum: The sum of all data point values.
 - duration_bucket: A collection of n time series (where n is the number of latency buckets) for each latency bucket identified by an le (less than or equal to) label.
 The latency_bucket counter with lowest le and le >= span latency will be incremented for each span.
+Type: histogram

+Description: a histogram of span durations/latencies.
+Under the hood, Prometheus histograms will create a number of time series.

 Here is an example